kamran1007/SearchSortPage/README.md

 # SearchSortPage
-This nodejs app is deploy on Heruku server link is :- https://git.heroku.com/searchsortpage.git Run npn init to initialize the server on local machine  http://localhost:8080 In this application i have created a database on mongodb for id, createdAt, name, age, And creating a search API for searching name from database and sorting that data occording to age (dynamic) also there is pagination to skip that particular page from database
+This nodejs app is deploy on Heruku server link is :- https://git.heroku.com/searchsortpage.git Run npn start to initialize the server on local machine  http://localhost:8080 In this application i have created a database on mongodb for id, createdAt, name, age, And creating a search API for searching name from database and sorting that data occording to age (dynamic) also there is pagination to skip that particular page from database